thephez/docs-core/docs/guide/wallets-wallet-files.md

 Whether creating child public keys or further-descended public keys, a predictable sequence of integer values would be no better than using a single public key for all transactions, as anyone who knew one child public key could find all of the other child public keys created from the same parent public key.
 Instead, a random seed can be used to deterministically generate the sequence of integer values so that the relationship between the child public keys is invisible to anyone without that seed.

-The HD protocol uses a single <<glossary:root seed>> to create a hierarchy of child, grandchild, and other descended keys with unlinkable deterministically-generated integer values.
-Each child key also gets a deterministically-generated seed from its parent, called a <<glossary:chain code>>, so the compromising of one chain code doesn't necessarily compromise the integer sequence for the whole hierarchy, allowing the <<glossary:master chain code>> to continue being useful even if, for example, a web-based public key distribution program gets hacked.
+The HD protocol uses a single [root seed](../resources/glossary.md#root-seed) to create a hierarchy of child, grandchild, and other descended keys with unlinkable deterministically-generated integer values.
+Each child key also gets a deterministically-generated seed from its parent, called a [chain code](../resources/glossary.md#chain-code), so the compromising of one chain code doesn't necessarily compromise the integer sequence for the whole hierarchy, allowing the [master chain code](../resources/glossary.md#master-chain-code-and-private-key) to continue being useful even if, for example, a web-based public key distribution program gets hacked.

 ![Overview Of Hierarchical Deterministic Key Derivation](https://dash-docs.github.io/img/dev/en-hd-overview.svg)

 As illustrated above, HD key derivation takes four inputs:

-* The *<<glossary:parent private key>>* and *<<glossary:parent public key>>* are regular uncompressed 256-bit ECDSA keys.
+* The *[parent private key](../resources/glossary.md#parent-private-key)* and *[parent public key](../resources/glossary.md#parent-public-key)* are regular uncompressed 256-bit ECDSA keys.

-* The <<glossary:parent chain code>> is 256 bits of seemingly-random data.
+* The [parent chain code](../resources/glossary.md#parent-chain-code) is 256 bits of seemingly-random data.

-* The <<glossary:index>> number is a 32-bit integer specified by the program.
+* The [index](../resources/glossary.md#index) number is a 32-bit integer specified by the program.

-In the normal form shown in the above illustration, the <<glossary:parent chain code>>, the parent public key, and the index number are fed into a one-way cryptographic hash ([HMAC-SHA512](https://en.wikipedia.org/wiki/HMAC)) to produce 512 bits of deterministically-generated-but-seemingly-random data.
+In the normal form shown in the above illustration, the [parent chain code](../resources/glossary.md#parent-chain-code), the parent public key, and the index number are fed into a one-way cryptographic hash ([HMAC-SHA512](https://en.wikipedia.org/wiki/HMAC)) to produce 512 bits of deterministically-generated-but-seemingly-random data.
 The seemingly-random 256 bits on the right-hand side of the hash output are used as a new child chain code.
 The seemingly-random 256 bits on the left-hand side of the hash output are used as the integer value to be combined with either the parent private key or parent public key to, respectively, create either a child private key or child public key:

 ```
 child_private_key == (parent_private_key + lefthand_hash_output) % G